gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ### Porting other section pages

 Now it's time for the work to really pay off!
 Ella's page is a matter of using your `<Layout>` component again and copying in the main content.
 Don't forget to change `class` to `className`!
-A `staffName` prop can be passed to `<Layout>` this time to change the dynamic page title, passing props is similar to an attribute on a HTML element:
+A `staffName` prop can be passed to `<Layout>` this time to change the dynamic page title.
+Passing props is similar to an attribute on an HTML element:

 ```jsx:title=/gatsby-site-section/src/pages/ella-arborist.js
 import React from "react"